juanmanuelrogado/lxc-local/README.md

 -------------

 ## UPGRADE
-To upgrade to the last update:
+To upgrade to the latest update:

 Note: Change paths and IPs accordingly, as stated on previous section
 ```